leroy-merlin-br/kameleon-docs/public/kameleon_docs.md

 ### Install and Run

 _Kameleon Application Server_ is easy to install and run.
 The whole package is less than 1.0GB.
-Once unzipped into a local directory, the only requirement to run our software is an up-to-date PHP installation _(greater or equal 5.4)_ with the required extensions and Composer.
+Once unzipped into a local directory, the only requirement to run our software is an up-to-date PHP installation _(greater or equal 5.4)_ able to run Laravel and Composer.
 Kameleon also ships with a `Vagrantfile` and a server recipe that allows the setup of the development environment to be done using [Vagrant](http://vagrantup.com/).
 Later, in production, the same code that runs on developer machines will also run on the server machines.

-<blockquote class="emphasys"><em>Vagrant</em> provides easy to configure, reproducible, and portable work environments built on top of industry-standard virtualization technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team.</blockquote>
+<blockquote class="emphasys"><em>Vagrant</em> provides easy to configure, reproducible, and portable work environments built on top of industry-standard virtualization technology and controlled by a single consistent workflow to help maximize the productivity and flexibility.</blockquote>

 A typical startup of the preconfigured Kameleon on a Virtual Machine using Vagrant takes less than 20 minutes.